MiltonGreat/Predictive-Maintenance-using-Machine-Learning/README.md

 ## Overview

 This project focuses on predictive maintenance to forecast machinery failures in manufacturing operations.
-By leveraging machine learning techniques, the goal is to predict machinery failures, identify potential issues early, and enable proactive maintenance.
-This will help manufacturers minimize downtime, reduce maintenance costs, and optimize the overall efficiency of operations.
+The goal is to use machine learning techniques to predict potential failures, identify issues early, and enable proactive maintenance.
+By minimizing downtime, reducing maintenance costs, and optimizing operational efficiency, manufacturers can improve overall performance.

-The project uses sensor data from machines to predict when maintenance is required.
-The Random Forest model implemented here serves as a key tool for forecasting machine failures and understanding the causes behind them.
+The project leverages sensor data from machines and employs a Random Forest model to predict machinery failures.
+It also explores imbalanced class handling and feature importance to better understand failure causes and enhance predictive accuracy.

 ### Problem Statement